JennyHo5/Starfield-Jumper/Documentation.md

 My game project is organized into a Game object, which includes a state machine, with two main states: Start State and Play State.
 In GameLoop.cpp, Game is initalized, updated, rendered and exited.

-To run the game, open Game.sln in Visual Studio, then click on "Start without Debugging" button or press ctrl + F5.

-When running the game, to control the character, player can only use direction keys (WASD and Up/Down/Left/Right) to move and Space key to jump.

 ### Pre-Programming Code Acknowlegement
 The following system/engine blocks are pre-programmed before Jan 12, 2024 by me:
 - Tile system (Tile class and TileMap class)